ugendrapal/Community-Classroom-Git/README.md

 # Community-Classroom-Git

-This is the merge conflict example
+I belive this community is amazing

-This is the merge conflict example 2
+This is the merge conflict example which is been shown here.